csckcac/platform/products/lb/README.txt

 Installation & Running
 ==================================

-1. Extract the wso2lb-2.0.0-SNAPSHOT.zip and go to the extracted directory
+1. Extract the wso2elb-2.0.0-SNAPSHOT.zip and go to the extracted directory
 2. Run the wso2server.sh or wso2server.bat as appropriate
 3. Configure the load balancer to manage the load across the instants to be balanced.

-WSO2 LB 2.0.0-SNAPSHOT distribution directory structure
+WSO2 ELB 2.0.0-SNAPSHOT distribution directory structure
 ===============================================

     CARBON_HOME